-Whether it is for environmental or monetary reasons, many people constantly look for ways to save energy.
+Whether it is for environmental or monetary reasons, many people are looking for energy saving applications.
 I am one of those people, and I have implemented many energy saving technologies in my own home.
 I have automated lighting, a smart thermostat which controls a high efficiency heat pump, and many energy saving appliances.
 These additions have cut my average monthly electric bill by about 10%.
-While that might not be a lot of money back in my pocket, big energy users like office buildings and hotels can realize large savings with small efforts.
+That’s a lot of money back in my pocket!
+Big energy users like office buildings and hotels can realize even larger savings with small efforts.

-- Problem #1: Leaving lights on in an unoccupied office or meeting room can be a big waste of electricity, and no one remembers to turn them off every time.
+- Problem #1: Leaving lights on in an unoccupied office or meeting room can be a big waste of electricity.
+No one remembers to turn them off every time.

 - Solution #1: Our EnOcean® wireless RIB® products can be paired with an occupancy sensor to control lighting in two different modes.

 The first mode, Auto ON, allows the light to be controlled by the sensor alone.
 When occupancy is detected, the lighting load turns ON and remains ON until 30 minutes after the last motion detection.

 The other mode, Manual ON-Auto OFF, allows a wireless rocker switch to also be linked to the control device.
 In this mode, the rocker switch can control the ON/OFF function of the light load.
 The occupancy sensor will turn the load OFF 30 minutes after the last motion detection.

 - Problem #2: Another application that I am receiving more frequent inquiries about is hotel room energy management.
 The concern is that a guest would unknowingly leave a hotel room window or patio door open while the room is being heated or cooled.
 This would, at the least, waste energy, and at the worst, potentially damage the HVAC system.